French Cuisine Foundation Level

 Foie Gras is fattened goose or duck liver.
 It has been considered an important French gastronomic experience for hundreds of years and part of France’s cultural history.
 Foie gras Poêlé is lightly seared.

-Learn how to roast beef to perfection.
-The different levels of “doneness” and how to be sure that your roast is cooked as you want it to be.
-Roasting meat is an important technique as a basis for cooking many recipes.
+Learn how to cook a filet of beef to perfection.
+The different levels of “doneness” and how to be sure that your filet is cooked as you want it to be.